Sebbito/ginst/README.md

 # FTI

-FTI or First Time Install is (currently) a Linux only tool used by me to install all the command line programs that i usually need with every Linux distro.
+ginst short for (generic installer) a Linux only tool used to install programs according to self written configurations.

-The tool takes a `programs.json` file and tries to execute the commands given in the configuration
+The tool takes a `programs.json` file and tries to execute the commands given.

 ## Prerequisites

--  cargo
+-  rust (cargo)
 -  git

 Other tools like curl will be installed automatically.